What is Eosinophilic Granulomatosis with Polyangiitis?

 - Diarrhea, nausea, and vomiting

 - Gastrointestinal bleeding

-- Severe pain, numbness and tingling in hands/feet
+- Severe pain, numbness, and tingling in the hands and feet

 - Chest pain